neckerson/slate-bootstrap-theme/README.md

 For responsive image loading, use the ```responsive-image``` & ```responsive-bg-image``` snippets.
 They pair well with Bootstrap's responsive classes, and the lazyloader dependancy is built into the theme.

+### Typopgrapy

+This theme is intended to be used with Montserrat Bold for headings and Harmonica Sans for body text.
+Both of these can be set using the Shopify admin theme editor.
+You may need to make adjustments in typography.scss if other font pairings are used.

 ### jQuery & Webpack
 Because Bootstrap requires jQuery, additional setup is required in ```theme.js```.
 For discussion, see Webpack issue [#4258](https://github.com/webpack/webpack/issues/4258).